kruesemann/labyrinth/IDEAS.md

 * behaviour with limited amount of steps until monster stops for a while

-* monsters attracted to light (further down?)
+* monsters attracted or repelled by light (further down)
-    * maybe attracted to different colors

-* monster repelled by light (single levels?)
+    * dependent on line of sight, distance, intensity, color

 ## Forms